Azure/azure-docs-sdk-dotnet/api/overview/azure/messaging.eventgrid-readme.md

 Note: if using Webhooks for event delivery of the *Event Grid schema*, Event Grid requires you to prove ownership of your Webhook endpoint before it starts delivering events to that endpoint.
 At the time of event subscription creation, Event Grid sends a subscription validation event to your endpoint, as seen below.
 Learn more about completing the handshake here: [Webhook event delivery](https://docs.microsoft.com/azure/event-grid/webhook-event-delivery).
 For the *CloudEvents schema*, the service validates the connection using the HTTP options method.
 Learn more here: [CloudEvents validation](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#4-abuse-protection).

-Once events are delivered to the event handler, parse the JSON payload into list of events.
+Once events are delivered to the event handler, we can deserialize the JSON payload into a list of events.

 Using `EventGridEvent`:
 ```C# Snippet:EGEventParseJson